vosjo/speedyfit/docs/userguide/setup_file.rst

 .. option:: photband_index (str or int)

-    The name or index of the column in the photometry file that contains the name of the photometric band.
+    The name or index of the column in the photometry file that contains the names of the photometric bands.
 See :doc:`photometry_file` for more details.

 .. option:: obs_index (str or int)